-\bfsection{MTMC vehicle tracking} As a comprehensive and complicated video surveillance task, MTMC vehicle tracking is commonly composed of four steps, \ie{object detection, multi-target single-camera (MTSC) tracking, re-identification, and tracklet synchronization.} Vehicle ReID is the crucial stage for the satisfactory tracking result, which is responsible for distinguishing vehicles across various cameras distributed over a city-scale area.
-It is much more challenging than operating on well-calibrated ReID benchmarks because of large object-scale variations and heavy blurs caused by the long distance between camera and vehicles \cite{aicitychallenge}.
-To validate the generalization ability of our approach under cross-dataset testing, we conduct experiments on the data provided in City-Scale Multi-Camera Vehicle Tracking of AI City 2020 Challenge \cite{aicitychallenge} using our pre-trained model on VeRi-776 without any fine-tuning.
-Considering that ReID is only our concern, we simply adopt an efficient MTMC tracking pipeline similar to \cite{electricity}.
-Specifically, we firstly employ pre-trained Mask R-CNN \cite{he2017mask} from Detectron2 \cite{wu2019detectron2} to detect vehicles from each video frame.
-Then we utilize Deep SORT \cite{deepsort} with association strategy from \cite{wang2019towards} to perform MTSC vehicle tracking.
-Finally, our pre-trained model is directly applied to extract ReID representations from cropped vehicle images, followed by tracklet synchronization with identical rules as \cite{electricity}.
-Refer to \cite{electricity} for more details due to page limitations.
-We achieve 0.4930 regarding the official evaluation metric IDF1 score \cite{cityflow}, which is much higher than the score 0.4585 of the winner \cite{electricity}.
-Note that the same pipeline is adopted in \cite{electricity} except that they trained their ReID model from scratch on the officially provided dataset.
-Additionally, we compare our result with up-to-date submissions in Table \ref{leaderboard}, where, we observe, our result outperforms others significantly.
+\bfsection{MTMC vehicle tracking} As a complicated video surveillance task, MTMC vehicle tracking is commonly composed of four steps, \ie{vehicle detection, multi-target single-camera (MTSC) tracking, vehicle re-identification, and tracklet synchronization.} Among them, vehicle ReID is the crucial stage for a satisfactory tracking result.
+It is much more challenging than operating on well-calibrated ReID benchmarks because of large object-scale variation and heavy blur caused by distance changes between a camera and vehicles.
+To verify the generalization ability of our approach under cross-dataset testing, we perform experiments on the data provided by City-Scale Multi-Camera Vehicle Tracking of AI City 2020 Challenge \cite{aicitychallenge} using our trained model on VeRi-776 without any fine-tuning.
+Considering that ReID is only our concern, we simply adopt an efficient MTMC tracking pipeline, similar to \cite{electricity}, to achieve this.
+Specifically, we first employ Mask R-CNN from Detectron2 \cite{wu2019detectron2} to detect vehicles from each video frame.
+Then we utilize Deep SORT \cite{deepsort} with the association strategy from \cite{wang2019towards} to perform MTSC vehicle tracking.
+Finally, our trained model is directly applied to capture ReID representations from cropped vehicle images, followed by tracklet synchronization with identical rules to \cite{electricity}.
+Refer to \cite{electricity} for more details due to page limitation.
+Our approach achieves 0.4930 regarding the official evaluation metric IDF1 score \cite{cityflow}, which is much higher than 0.4585 from \cite{electricity}, although they trained their ReID model on the officially provided dataset.
+Besides, we compare our result with other submissions in Table \ref{leaderboard} and ours outperforms others significantly.